 Freelance writing is a head game, no doubt.
 If you can’t psych yourself up to market your services, or if one rejection crushes you, you’re unlikely to have enough good-paying clients to sustain a nice freelance lifestyle.

 What are the important attitudes to adopt, as a freelance writer?
-Here’s my 10-point mindset manifesto (check out the infographic version at the end of the post that you can download and save):
+Here’s my 10-point mindset manifesto (check out the infographic version below, that you can download and save):

 1. Ignore naysayers